beginning of content

 Chemotherapy

 Chemotherapy uses medicines to help kill cancer cells.
-It can be injected into a vein or taken orally (by mouth, as tablets or liquids, for example).
-It may sometimes be combined with radiation.
+It can be injected into a vein or taken orally (by mouth as tablets or liquids).
+It may sometimes be used together with radiation.

 Targeted therapy

-Targeted therapy uses medicines that attacks specific abnormalities within cancer cells.
+Targeted therapy uses medicines that attack specific differences within cancer cells.

 Palliative care

-Palliative care aims to give you the best possible quality of life when you are seriously ill.
+Palliative care aims to give you the best possible quality of life.
 If you have palliative care, your healthcare team will try to relieve your cancer symptoms without trying to cure it.

 Palliative care may also involve medicines, radiotherapy or chemotherapy to help with pain or other symptoms.